-Dynamic pricing is all the rage right now in the programmatic world.
+Dynamic Floors is all the rage right now in the programmatic world.
 As more publishers face questions around inventory management and rising eCPMs, they’re looking to dynamic pricing as a solution.
-Dynamic pricing can give advertisers a better deal on inventory, while also giving publishers more revenue.
+Dynamic Floors or Dynamic Pricing can give advertisers a better deal on inventory, while also giving publishers more revenue.
 However, choosing the right platform for your dynamic price floors means a lot more than just the price floor you choose.
 The benefits are clear: better budget management, increased yield and revenue and reduced time spend managing your marketplace.

 This article breaks down why should you choose a dynamic price floor solution and how MonetizeMore’s dynamic floors stand out in the publishers’ marketplace.